zchee/golang-wiki/Modules.md

 This current limitation will be resolved.
 However, the primary issue is that modules are currently opt-in, and a full solution will likely wait until GO111MODULE=on becomes the default behavior.
 See [#24250](https://github.com/golang/go/issues/24250#issuecomment-377553022) for more discussion, including this comment:

 > This clearly must work eventually.
 The thing I'm not sure about is exactly what this does as far as the version is concerned: does it create a temporary module root and go.mod, do the install, and then throw it away?
 Probably.
-But I'm not completely sure, and for now I didn't want to confuse people by making vgo do things outside go.mod trees.
-Certainly the eventual go command integration has to support this.
+But I'm not completely sure, and for now, I didn't want to confuse people by making vgo do things outside go.mod trees.
+Certainly, the eventual go command integration has to support this.

 This FAQ has been discussing tracking _globally_ installed tools.

-If instead you want to track the tools required by a _specific_ module, see the next FAQ.
+If instead, you want to track the tools required by a _specific_ module, see the next FAQ.

 ### How can I track tool dependencies for a module?